 The Programme Coordination Team

-The Valuing Nature Programme Coordination Team, headed by CEH's Rosie Hails, supports a range of activities to encourage collaboration and knowledge exchange including:
+The Valuing Nature Programme Coordination Team, headed by Rosie Hails, formerly of UKCEH, supports a range of activities to encourage collaboration and knowledge exchange including:

-Demystifying valuation seminars - Bringing together both early career and experienced researchers to investigate the concept of valuing nature
+Demystifying Seminars - Bringing together both early career and experienced researchers to investigate the concept of valuing nature

 Is there value to valuing nature? - Debate series on the underlying tenets of assigning value to nature